Liu-Hy/GenoTex/README.md

 - **For the GitHub version**

-    (1).
-Clone this repository
+    (1) Clone this repository:

       ```bash
       git clone https://github.com/Liu-Hy/GenoTEX.git
       cd GenoTEX
       ```
-    (2).
-Download the data folders ('metadata', 'input', 'output') from the provided cloud storage links, and place them in the root directory of this repository.
+    (2) Download the data folders ('metadata', 'input', 'output') from the provided cloud storage links, and place them in the root directory of this repository.
 - **For the bundled version**

   Download the dataset folder containing code and data directly from the data platform.